Online Covariance Matrix Estimation in Stochastic Gradient Descent

-The remaining question is to specify the sequence $\{a_{k}\}_{k\in\N}$.
-The pre-defined sequence does not depend on $n$.
-This ensures that we can construct batches even if the total number of data is unknown and the incoming data will not affect the recursive estimation process.
-In Section \ref{sec:nlcov}, we show that $a_{k}$ are required to take polynomial form so that the recursive estimator is consistent.
-Next, we are going to give some intuitive explain and one example of choice.
+The remaining question is to specify the sequence $\{a_{m}\}_{m\in\N}$.
+This pre-defined sequence does not depend on $n$.
+This ensures that we can construct batches even if the total number of data is unknown (which is a typical situation), and the incoming data will not affect the recursive estimation process.
+In Section \ref{sec:nlcov}, we show that $a_{m}$ is required to take a polynomial form so that the estimator is consistent.
+Next, we shall give some intuitive explanation and one example of choice.

 The formula in \eqref{est} bears a certain similarity to the sample covariance matrix $S_{n} = n^{-1}\sum_{i=1}^{n}(x_{i}-\bar{x}_{n})(x_{i}-\bar{x}_{n})^{T}$.
-On the other hand, in contrast to the standard sample covariance matrix where $x_{i}$ are independent, our SGD iterates $x_i$ in \eqref{est} are highly correlated.
-In other words, we cannot ignore the covariance between data as in the construction of sample covariance matrix.
-According to \eqref{eq:SGDite}, correlation between $x_{i}$ and $x_{j}$ diminishes as the distance $(j-i)$ becomes larger, while correlation between $x_{i}$ and $x_{i+1}$ becomes stronger as $i$ goes to infinity.
-The idea of recursive estimator is to choose sequence $(a_{k})_{k\in\N}$ and form big motivation batches as mentioned above such that correlation between $x_{i}$ and $x_{j}$ is sufficiently small when they are in different motivation batches.
-So when considering effect of $x_{i}$, we just trace back to the starting of the motivation batch, i.e construct batch $\{x_{t_{i}},...x_{i}\}$.
-As mentioned before, we should choose $\{a_{k}\}_{k\in\N}$ such that the strength of correlation between iterates in different batches is negligible.
+On the other hand, in contrast to the standard sample covariance matrix where $\{x_{i}\}_{i\ge 1}$ are independent, our SGD iterates in \eqref{est} are highly correlated.
+In other words, we cannot ignore the covariance between data as in the construction of the sample covariance matrix.
+According to \eqref{eq:SGDite}, the correlation between $x_{i}$ and $x_{j}$ diminishes as the distance $|j-i|$ becomes larger, while the correlation between $x_{i}$ and $x_{i+1}$ becomes stronger as $i$ goes to infinity.
+The idea of online estimation is to choose sequence $(a_{m})_{m\in\N}$ and form non-overlapping blocks $\{B_{a_{m}-1}\}_{m>1}$ as mentioned above such that the correlation between $x_{i}$ and $x_{j}$ is sufficiently small when they are in different non-overlapping blocks.
+So when considering the effect of $x_{i}$, we trace back to the starting point of the non-overlapping block $x_{i}$ belongs to, i.e., construct data block $B_{i} = \{x_{t_{i}},..., x_{i}\}$.
 Recall that the $i$-th iterate $x_{i}$ through SGD takes the form Let $\delta_{i} = x_{i} - x^{*}$ be the error sequence, where $x^*$ is the minimizer in \eqref{eq:obj}.
 Then